 Males engage in elaborate courtship rituals to woo them and when they pair up they spend some time strengthening their bond through vocalizations, bowing, and preening each other.
 The females lay two eggs but only one tends to hatch, and both parents take care of the resulting chick.
 Though there are millions of these penguins, their conservation status is still listed as vulnerable.
 This is probably due to climate change and the overfishing of its prey, krill.

 Like other birds that mate for life, bald eagles indulge in elaborate courtship rituals, including aerial displays that involve the two locking talons, cartwheeling, and free-falling, only to separate just before they hit the ground.
 It seems a type of trust exercise!
 After mating, the pair find a sturdy tree and build a huge nest out of sticks that can be 13 feet deep, nine feet across, and weigh over a ton.
 Then, the female will lay two eggs, on average.
 The chick that hatches first sometimes kills the younger and weaker chick, but not always.
 If it’s well-fed, a bald eagle chick can gain six ounces a day.
 This makes it the fastest-growing chick of any bird in North America.

 #6: Sandhill Cranes

 Found in the northern United States up into Canada and across the Bering Strait into Siberia though it winters in Florida and the American southwest, this crane is famous for the displays that create a pair.
 Scientists have noticed at least five actions that make up these displays.
 They’re the upright wing stretch, vertical tosses and leaps, the bow, and the horizontal head pump.
 Once the cranes are mated, they use three actions to maintain their bond.
 They copulate, raise their bill, and call in unison.
-Besides pairs, sandhill cranes like to be around family members and even unrelated cranes who help in finding food and shelter.
+Besides pairs and being birds that mate for life, sandhill cranes like to be around family members and even unrelated cranes who help in finding food and shelter.

 #5: Barn Owls